mbarosendal/PythonDataAnalysis_Experiment/README.md

 # C# and Python Analytics Integration

-This project demonstrates how an ASP.NET Core backend (C#) can leverage a Python analytics service to generate summaries and PDF reports from student activity data.
+This is a small test project for my [semester portfolio]([url](https://mbarosendal.github.io/Portfolio/)) that demonstrates how an ASP.NET Core backend (C#) can leverage a Python analytics service to generate summaries and PDF reports from student activity data.

 ## Features
 - **C# Backend**: Sends student data to the Python service.